-Listing your rental property online is a great way to attract attention to that property and ensure that it is highly visible to interested parties.
+Listing your online rental property is a great way to attract attention to the property and ensure it is highly visible to interested parties.
 Writing a description of your property, however, can be a difficult process.
 How do renters make decisions about the properties they want to apply to rent?
 How can you offer renters a great snapshot of your available property?
 Try these key tips to help you write a great description for your online rental.

 Tip #1: Look at the Pictures

 What pictures will you be using to go along with your listing?
 Ideally, you want your description to complement those photos and vice versa.
 If, for example, you want to include information about the gorgeous stone fireplace or the stunning community pool, make sure that those pictures are included in the listing so potential renters can get a better look at exactly what they’re going to find when they come to the property.
 Conversely, if you’re going to include things in the photos, make sure there’s information in the description that will help highlight those key features.

 Tip #2: Know What Renters are Looking For

 Different types of properties are geared toward different types of potential tenants.
 If your property is in an affluent area, you may rent to higher-class tenants than if, for example, your property is in a poorer area of town.
 Do some research into what renters are looking for.
 If you’re renting to families with children, you might want to highlight your local school district or easy access to parks.
 Renting primarily to seniors?
 You may attract more applications if you highlight the public transportation system with easy access from the property.
 Consider what renters most want from their properties, then see how many of those things you’re able to give them – make sure that they appear in your description.